bsdimp/freebsd-git-docs/faq.md

 and you are ready to try again.
 The checkout -B with the hash combines checking out and creating a branch for it.
 The -B instead of -b forces the movement of a pre-existing branch.
-Either way works, which is what's great (and aweful) about git.
+Either way works, which is what's great (and awful) about Git.
 One reason I tend to use `git checkout -B xxxx hash` instead of checking out the hash, and then creating / moving the branch is purely to avoid the slightly distressing message about detached heads:
 ```